28 Jul 2010 20:44

 So Biceps Tears from Deadlifts are a Myth?

 There is a myth that this happens OFTEN.
-In fact the myth doesn't just state that biceps strain from deadlifting are a common occurrence but that people are always getting "blown" biceps from deadlifts and "many biceps have been torn off during deadlifting".
+In fact, the myth doesn't just state that biceps strain from deadlifting are a common occurrence but that people are always getting "blown" biceps from deadlifts and "many biceps have been torn off during deadlifting."
 This is simply not true and such events are rare.
 It is the dramatic nature of the injury, usually seen during a powerlifting even when a lifter attempts a personal record.
 Sometimes there is visible evidence of the injury and a large lump and deficit appears on the arm.
 The catastrophic nature of such devastating injuries gives many a false sense that they occur more often than they do.
+It is quite possible, and even likely, that doctors, having seen just one badly torn biceps tendon that occured during a deadlift, could have spawned the myth of it being common, as such dramatic injuries can lead even M.D.'s to over-estimate the prevalence of such injuries.

 It takes a heck of a lot of tension to blow a bicep.
 Torn off biceps are not "common" even when the biceps has a very active role let alone during deadlifts.
 Remember that many strength writers seem to forget about the thousands of others out there who are deadlifting on any given day and not tearing their biceps.
 This kind of information usually comes from doctors or therapists who have seen a lot of injuries and who write about training on the side.
 The memory of dramatic biceps injuries from deadlifts makes them falsely believe that this must be a common occurrence.
 When biceps strains happen during deadlifts, the majority are minor, requiring no professional intervention.
 And it is very unlikely that they are a result of proper deadlift technique.